prathik2401/Catalog-App-Using-Flutter/README.md

 # Catalog App for Android

 ### My first Flutter App.
 Catalog app is a dedicated Android Application that I created to learn the basics of Dart and Flutter framework.
+I learnt how to implement a login screen for an application.
 You can browse through various electronic products such as Mobile Phones, Gaming consoles and accessories.
 All these products have been fetched from the web.
 The catalog can switch between dark and light themes, according to which the colors in the application will change
 ## Screenshots

 This project was my starting point for a Flutter application.